 2. Make it a point to stay active

 Since there are fewer natural opportunities for movement, make exercise a priority in your schedule.

 If you are up early, take a walk in the park.
 Instead of ordering in at lunchtime, a leisurely walk makes a good mid-day reset.

 While working out at home is convenient, some sunlight helps keep your circadian rhythm in tune.

 Stanford neuroscientist Andrew D. Huberman recommends exposure to direct sunlight in the first 30 minutes after waking up.
 This reinforces the sleep-wake cycle, especially for workers who are cooped indoors for the rest of the day.

 3. Draw the line between work and rest

 To demarcate the boundary between work and rest, introduce a wind-down routine every night.

-Ample me-time helps to prevent overworking and reduce the need for revenge bedtime procrastination.
+Ample me-time to practise self-care helps to prevent overworking and reduce the need for revenge bedtime procrastination.